Will My College Credits Transfer?

 Steps to Transferring Your College Credits

-Every school’s college transfer requirements may be different.
-That being said, there are some general steps you could follow to transfer your credits.
+While each school may have unique college transfer requirements, there are some general steps you can follow to facilitate the transfer of your credits:

 *https://nces.ed.gov/programs/digest/d20/tables/dt20_311.15.asp